stormid/scaffold/docs/making-websites/css.md

 Based on the default 12 column grid, 1 column will be 1/12th of the width of the containing element, 12 columns the full width.

 #### Examples
-Single row, with two element, full screen on small screens, two-up at the medium breakpoint and up
+Single row with two elements, they are full width on on two rows on small screens, two-up on one row at the medium breakpoint and up
 ```
 <div class="row">
     <div class="col xs-12 md-6"></div>